-- 3 On the View controls in the Main area, click Overview. - The Network graph displayed in the Overview of the Instance entity shows the maximum packets (of all network cards defined on the server) that were sent or received, during the specified time period.
+- 1 In the Time Frame list, choose the period of time you want to analyze. - 2 In the Instance list, choose the instance you want to analyze. - 3 On the View controls in the Main area, click Overview. - The Network graph displayed in the Overview of the Instance entity shows the maximum packets (of all network cards defined on the server) that were sent or received, during the specified time period.
 Compare this graph with the In MS-SQL and Load graphs to determine whether the network activity caused the SQL Server's performance to suffer. - 4 On the View controls in the Main area, click Network.
 The Network view displays network traffic vs. output queue length.
-Compare these graphs to determine whether a - 5 On the Association controls in the Association area, click Network Cards.
+Compare these graphs to determine whether a long queue length is the cause of heavy network traffic. - On the Association controls in the Association area, click Network Cards.
 Drill down on a Network Card entity to locate the network cards with the most activity.
 Check if you can balance activity load across network cards.
 If not, consider adding a new network card.